James Martin's apple charlotte

 Remove the lid and cook for a further 5-10 minutes until the apples are broken down, but still with a few chunks for texture.
 Add the apricot jam and allow to cool.

 Meanwhile, melt the remaining butter in a saucepan.
-Cut the slices of bread in half, and then in half again into strips.
-Dip each piece of bread into the melted butter and line a large mould (use a round cutter for the bottom of the mould - you can use individual moulds or one large one).
+Cut the slices of bread in half, and then in half again into strips, saving one piece for the base of the pudding basin and one for the lid.
+Dip each piece of bread into the melted butter and line a large pudding basin.

-Once the mould is fully lined, spoon in the apple purée and top with another round of bread that has been dipped in melted butter.
+Once the pudding basin is fully lined, spoon in the apple purée and top with another round of bread that has been dipped in melted butter.
 Place in the oven for 30 minutes, or until golden brown on top.

 Remove from the oven and allow to cool slightly.
 Carefully turn out and serve immediately with custard.